merative/spm-ui-upgrade-helper/docs/customer/customer_ignores.md

 # Ignoring files

 Customers can ignore certain input files by creating an environment variable `ADDITIONAL_IGNORE` that points to a folder.
+This variable will be picked up automatically by `customer.bat`.
 Any `.json` files in this folder will be loaded in addition to the default list of ignored files.

 For example: `set ADDITIONAL_RULES=.\my_ignores` (Windows) or `export ADDITIONAL_IGNORE=./my_ignores` (Mac).